ErdalErdem/NodeExamProject/README.md

-# Exam Requirements for Full Stack Node.js
+# Exam Project - Svelte and Node.js

 **Type**: Both individual and group work is allowed.
 You still need to understand all the code.
 Collaborations across electives are also allowed.